Learning Cross-Scale Weighted Prediction for Efficient Neural Video Compression: Performance and Analysis

 \textbf{Visualizations.} As shown in Figure \ref{figure4}, we visualize both the cross-scale flows and weight maps.
 We remind our readers that although scales 1,2,3 correspond to $\frac{1}{2}$, $\frac{1}{4}$, $\frac{1}{8}$ original resolution, all the cross-scale flows and weight maps are at the scale of $\frac{H}{2} \times \frac{W}{2}$, the same as the scale of the predicted feature.
 There are multiple flows pointing to each scale (in our final model, N=4), and we only visualize the most important displacement field attending to each scale.
 It is observed that the displacement field at scale-1 is dense, which delivers a high-precision prediction.
 The displacement fields at scale-2 and scale-3 focus more on the region with complicated motion (such as the region of hand in Figure \ref{figure4}).
 Besides, we add all the weight maps at each scale, as the total weight map at scale-{1,2,3}.
 The visualizations of these weight maps support our design motivation well.
 For example, in Figure \ref{figure4}, the weight map at scale-3 has larger weight value in the area including the lady's hand and skirt edge, where the motion is complicated.
 Moreover, we can synthesize the predicted frame only with scale-1, by manually setting the weight values at scale-2 and scale-3 as zero.
 Now we can observe irregular noise in the zoom-in area of the last picture shown in Figure \ref{figure4}.
 It implies that high-resolution prediction will incur unexpected noise when motion is complicated.
-Prediction with low-resolution reference features can yield more compressible residuals in these areas.
-See more visualizations in Appendix E. \\[4pt] \textbf{Cross-scale prediction v.s. other predictions.} Our proposed cross-scale prediction supports fine-grained adaptation to diverse motion content.
-Here, we conduct an ablation study to compare the cross-scale prediction with other prediction approaches, including pixel-level \cite{lu2019dvc}, Gaussian-scale \cite{agustsson2020scale} and feature-level prediction \cite{hu2021fvc}.
-The reproducing settings are described in Appendix D. As shown in Figure \ref{figure6}, both Gaussian-scale prediction (SSF \cite{agustsson2020scale}) and feature-level prediction (FVC \cite{hu2021fvc}) can increase the RD performance compared with the pixel-level prediction (DVC \cite{lu2019dvc} without flow extractor).
-But our proposed cross-scale prediction brings another leap in RD performance, almost saving 20\% rate compared with the conventional optical flow.
-In addition, we can observe an increase in the percentage of motion, since effective prediction consumes more bits on motion information but can reduce the rate of residuals.
+Prediction with low-resolution reference features can yield more compressible residuals in these areas. \\[4pt] \textbf{Various video content.} The proposed cross-scale prediction module can handle various motion content.
+Here we visualize how this module can synthesize fine prediction results in the cases of rotation and zoom-in as shown in Figure \ref{figure6}.
+Sometimes low-resolution (LR) features are easier to be exploited as the context for prediction.
+For example, in cases of zoom-in, we require features at different scales to accurately predict the resolution-changing objects.
+For videos with rotation effect, the low-resolution reference features will also contribute to a better prediction result.
+Therefore, unlike previous Gaussian-scale prediction method \cite{agustsson2020scale} that can only blur the reference frame to generate smooth prediction results, our proposed cross-scale prediction module can adaptively learn appropriate reference features for better inter-frame prediction.